 6. What do I do if my web filter policies are not being enforced?

 - Do you have multiple web filters set up?
 If so, make sure you've added an exception to the domain on all web filters you've got set up.
 This means that if you have multiple web filters on this page, you need to click Settings on each one and check that the domain exceptions and category rules are the same for both.

 (Again, we don't recommend having more than one web filter set up at a time, but understand some schools have unique use-cases)

 - Can you check your web filter reports to see if the domain is being blocked by Bark?
 For instructions on using the web filter reports, click here for DNS or click here for Chrome.

-In the filter report, dig down to the individual user level, and there you can see the category of the blocked domain as well.
+In the filter report, dig down to the granular logs, and there you can see the category of the blocked domain.
 You can also look for other domains that may be the redirect traffic for the domain you were trying to allow or block.
-Often these redirects are the source of the block, since they may be uncategorized domains.
+Often these redirects are the source of an unexpected block, since they may be differently categorized domains.
 If that's the case, add them as an exception in your web filter policies.